-The underwriting arrangements concerning the purchase of the issuing securities by the underwriting syndicate participants (consorzio di collocamento) and establishing the provisions for the eventual guarantee by the underwriting syndicate are designed in accordance with the international market practice.
+The underwriting arrangements concerning the purchase of the issuing securities by the underwriting syndicate participants and establishing the provisions for the eventual guarantee by the underwriting syndicate are designed in accordance with the international market practice.
 Book-building arrangements are more frequently used.